We’re talking about the importance of reading and representation.

-We all want our children to be kind and understanding of people from all walks of life.
-We’re a diverse bunch here in Hong Kong, so it’s important to teach our children to appreciate our differences.
+We all want our children to be kind and understanding to people from all walks of life.
+We’re a diverse bunch here in Hong Kong, so it’s important to teach our young ones to appreciate our differences.
 Educating our kids on how to embrace and celebrate diversity will help bring about an accepting, caring and loving generation in the future.
-Whether it’s knowing that families come in all sorts of different arrangements, to the colour of our skin, differences in culture, or even just knowing that it is okay to be a little different, books have the wonderful capacity to teach and reinforce the types of values we want to instil in our children.
+Whether it’s knowing that families come in all sorts of arrangements, to the colour of our skin, to our culture, or even just knowing that it is okay to be a little different, books have the wonderful capacity to teach and reinforce the types of values we want to instil in our children.

 Here are our favourite books that celebrate diversity for ages starting from toddlers to early teens.

 Read more: Children’s Books: Best Modern Fairytales To Empower Sassy Girls And Boys

 Ten Little Fingers and Ten Little Toes by Mem Fox (ages 0 to 3)

 This memorable book and keepsake talks about how babies around the world are born into very different homes but that all of them, no matter where they’re from, share something in common – their ten little fingers, their ten little toes, and the lucky family that loves them.
 The adorable rhymes and pictures make this book is a great addition and gift to any expecting mama.

 Susan Laughs by Jeanne Willis (ages 2 to 6)

 Susan is just like you and me even though she has to use a wheelchair.
 This catchy and easy-to-read book is a great way to get your little ones reading on their own with all of the action words and colourful accompanying pictures.
 The story is simple and poignant with its empowering message about physical disabilities.